-Jimmy Connors and his girl-friend want to take part in Paul Whiteman's highschool's band contest, but they cannot afford the fare.
-But per chance the meet Paul Whiteman in person and are ...
+Jimmy Connors and his girl-friend want to take part in Paul Whiteman's high-school bands contest, but they cannot afford the fare.
+But per chance they meet Paul Whiteman in person and are ...

-Jimmy Connors and his girl-friend want to take part in Paul Whiteman's highschool's band contest, but they cannot afford the fare.
-But per chance the meet Paul Whiteman in person and are able to convince him, that their band is good enought, so he lents sem the money.
-But then one of their friends becomes seriously ill and had to be carried in a hospital per plane, they had to use Whiteman's money for this.Written by
+Jimmy Connors and his girl-friend want to take part in Paul Whiteman's high-school bands contest, but they cannot afford the fare.
+But per chance they meet Paul Whiteman in person and are able to convince him that their band is good enough, so he lends them the money.
+But then one of their friends becomes seriously ill and has to be carried to a hospital by plane, and they have to use Whiteman's money for this.Written by

 Stephan Eichenberg <email@example.com>

 The puppet orchestra made of fruit that comes to life playing instruments for Mickey Rooney and Judy Garland on a kitchen table, was the work of animator George Pal.
 He had just arrived in Hollywood from Europe via New York and this was among his first projects.
 Pal's work was relatively unknown by American audiences, thus he was uncredited.
 The idea for the sequence was that of another New York-to-Hollywood transfer: Vincente Minnelli.
 See more »

 Jimmy Conners claims to have gone to Chicago for the World Series three years before.
 The World Series is always played at the home stadiums of the competing teams and the 1937 series was between the New York Yankees and the New York Giants.
 The 1938 World Series was indeed between the Chicago Cubs and the New York Yankees, but that would have been only two years before the film was released.
 See more »

 Take that boy on the street.
 Teach him to blow a horn and he'll never blow a safe.